pitchblack408/pyawscron/README.md

 ### get_all_schedule_bw_dates
 Returns a list of UTC datetime objects using a start and end date.
 The end date has a flag to be inclusive or exclusive.

-**Note:** This method has no upper limit on how many datetime object can be returned.
+**Note:** This method has no limit on how many datetime object can be returned.
 Use Iterative approach or get_next_n_schedule if memory becomes an issue.

 ```
 from_dt = datetime.datetime(2021, 8, 7, 8, 30, 57, tzinfo=datetime.timezone.utc)